 The consequences of chronic pain include lost work productivity, disability, and increased health care costs.
-Unrelieved and persistent chronic pain contributes to depression, anxiety, poor sleep patterns, decreased quality of life and often times, substance use disorder.
+Unrelieved and persistent chronic pain contributes to depression, anxiety, poor sleep patterns, decreased quality of life and substance use disorder.
 It is also a risk factor for suicide.

 VA's National Pain Management Strategy provides a system-wide standard of care to reduce suffering from preventable pain.
-As part of that strategy, the department's pain research portfolio covers a wide range of topics, from drug discovery to complementary and integrative treatments, to the impact of pain on daily function and quality of life.
+As part of that strategy, the department's pain research portfolio covers a wide range of topics, from drug discovery, to complementary and integrative treatments, to the impact of pain on daily function and quality of life.
 The strategy helps set the direction of VA pain research, which in turn helps inform and refine the strategy.